 UNIFORMS: Uniforms of all team members should be of the same color and style.
 Duplicate jersey numbers are highly discouraged.
 Any uniform discrepancy must be brought up at the plate meeting prior to the start of the game.
 The umpire(s) will determine if a team can gain advantage based on a uniform violation.
 If in the umpire's judgement he/she deems the players dress to be inappropriate, the player can be removed from the game until he/she conforms with the requirements set forth.

 BATS: Grand Slam will go with the following bat rule for the 2018 Spring Season and will revaluate for Fall of 2018.
 Must be a baseball bat.
 All bats made completely of wood, that are not altered or defective are legal.
 BBCOR certified bats are legal unless otherwise banned by the NFHS Association.
 All other bats must be stamped 1.15 BPF or have a certified BESR rating imprint.
-For the FALL SEASON ONLY, 14-U may use -3 or -5.
 Age groups 8-U through 12-U do not have a restriction on the weight/length ratio for non-wood bats.
 The 13-U age division for GRAND SLAM CORPORATE EVENTS ONLY must swing either a -5 stamped 1.15 BPF or have a certified BESR rating imprint bat or -3 non wood bat that must be BBCOR certified.
 ALL State Directors have the option of staying with the 2016/2017 bat requirements which allow NO restriction on the weight/length ratio for non-wood bats for 13U.
 Please check with your Individual State Director for each event you enter.
 14-U through 18-u age divisions can use non-wood bats but they must be BBCOR certified and have a weight/length ratio of -3.
 The penalty for use of an illegal bat will be governed by NFHS rules.

 CONDUCT: If any manager or head coach is thrown out of any game by the umpire, that manager WILL NOT be eligible to coach/manage in his/her team's next scheduled game.
 The Tournament Director and/or UIC can override this rule by letting the manager coach in his/her next game if he/they so choose.
 NO ALCOHOLIC BEVERAGES ALLOWED.